 Latest guidance on funeral services

-Government guidance also makes it clear that close families who are in high-risk categories or are self-isolating should be enabled to attend.
+Government guidance across all four nations also makes it clear that close families who are in high-risk categories or are self-isolating should be enabled to attend.

 There may be additional restrictions in place at the service venue.
 Please check these in advance.

 The most recent update to guidance in Wales was on 12 June:

 People can attend a funeral in Wales if:

 - they are the person organising the funeral